 |HTG Supply Bubble Brothers 6-Site DWC Hydroponic System|

 |General Hydroponics RainForest 66 Aeroponic System|

 |Viagrow Complete Ebb & Flow System|

 |Hydrofarm MGSYS Hydroponic Megagarden System|

 |Hydrofarm Active Aqua Grow Flow Ebb|

-10 Best Hydroponic Systems for Cannabis in 2018
+10 Best Hydroponic Systems for Cannabis

 This cost-effective and easy-to-use and hydroponic kit comes with a 6-inch basket lid, a 5-gallon bucket, a growing medium, an air stone, an air pump, as well as Rockwood seed starting plugs.
 So, you get everything needed for running indoor hydroponic systems.
 All in one grow box!

 What sets this product apart from the rest is a bucket drain and a water level indicator.
 It is particularly suitable for larger sorts of cannabis.
 Maybe it seems a bit costly for one bucket and takes a bit more space in a grow room, but in turn, you will be able to grow high-quality humongous strains such as Brian Berry Cough and Big Bud.

 Although this dwc setup is often used by experienced cannabis growers, it is also a great choice for beginners wanting to grow deep water culture cannabis for the very first time.That’s because it’s fairly easy to put it together and use.
 Deep Water Culture Bucket Kit grows plants quickly throughout the year.
 This is another reason to choose this system.